sonatype-nexus-community/nancy/README.md

 ### Build from source

-* Run `go get -u github.com/sonatype-nexus-community/nancy`
+* Run `go get github.com/sonatype-nexus-community/nancy`
 * Nancy should now be available wherever your GOPATH is set
 * Run `dep ensure` in the root of the project
 * In the root of the project `go test ./...`